What Is Executive Functioning? A Guide for Students, Parents, and Educators

 Differences in brain development is also another factor, as found by researchers who have studied the causes of executive dysfunction and ADHD.
 Results show that the brain’s areas responsible for working memory and emotional control develop more slowly in people who have trouble with executive functioning skills.

-Executive functioning plays an essential role in language development and reading.
+Executive functioning supports reading comprehension, language development, and higher-order reasoning.
 Working memory and flexibility, for example, are crucial to improving a child’s reading comprehension skills.

 This article further explains how various executive functioning skills affect other aspects of literacy, which include: